jokob-sk/NetAlertX/docs/INSTALL.md

 ```
   nano  ~/pialert/back/pialert.conf
 ```
-  - if you want to use email reporting, configure this parameters
+  - If you want to use email reporting, configure this parameters
 ```
   REPORT_MAIL     = True
   SMTP_USER       = 'user@gmail.com'